-This is the best almond flour peanut butter cookies recipe!
-These cookies are so soft and chewy and full of sweet peanut butter flavour.
-These cookies are so easy to make and are gluten free and dairy free.
-They take less than 10 minutes to bake!
+These are the best homemade almond flour peanut butter cookies.
+These cookies are soft and chewy and full of sweet peanut butter flavour.
+They are so easy to make and are both gluten-free and dairy-free.
+Plus they take less than 10 minutes to bake!

 Why you will love this recipe:

-- The clean up is a breeze since these gluten free peanut butter cookies are made in one bowl.
+- The clean up is so simple since these homemade peanut butter cookies are made in one bowl.

-- They freeze really well and are great for meal prep.
+- They store well and freeze really well so are great for meal prep.

-- Smooth peanut butter - peanut butter is just so good in cookies!
-Be sure you are using smooth, unsweetened, unsalted, natural peanut butter to make these cookies.
+- Smooth peanut butter - Be sure you are using smooth, unsweetened, unsalted, natural peanut butter to make these cookies.

 - Maple syrup - maple syrup is one of my favourite natural sweeteners.
-It also helps add moisture to these delicious gluten free peanut butter cookies.
+It also helps add moisture and the perfect sweet flavour while keeping them refined sugar free.

 - Coconut sugar - the combination of maple syrup plus coconut sugar give these cookies just the right amount of sweetness, without being too sweet.
 Instead of coconut sugar you could use brown sugar.

 - Coconut oil - coconut oil is a great dairy free substitute for butter.
-It has a nice neutral flavour so that the peanut butter flavour remains the star of the show.
+It has a nice neutral flavour so that the peanut butter flavour remains the star of these cookies.

 - Egg - don't omit the egg from these cookies!
 It helps add moisture and helps these cookies bind together so they aren't too dry or crumbly.